 Mobile games notwithstanding, mobile app development in 2020 is going to be much bigger and faster.
 This will be thanks to new technologies like 5G and edge computing, but it will also be because of changing attitudes toward apps in general.
 In 2020, a question such as “Do you guys not have phones?” will be even more critical and urgent as our society becomes more anchored on mobile devices and, by extension, mobile applications.

 In this article, we look at what apps we can expect in 2020 and beyond.
 How are apps going to use 5G?
 Will apps be more ubiquitous not only in phones but in wearables as well?
-To understand where we’re going in the next few years, perusing our application development software reference guide is an excellent way to start.
+Are there top mobile marketing software to look out for?
+We will be answering these and more to help you understand where the industry is going in the next few years.

 Your mobile app consumption is likely to have grown rapidly in the last few years.
 And you’re not alone.